ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 | hx-trigger | specifies the event that triggers the request |

 <a name="LoginStatusChange"></a>
-So in this case, the HTMX library will issue a get request to `/auth/auth_navbar` endpoint upon this section's first load and when the page receives response with "HX-Trigger: LoginStatusChange" in header for a HTMX AJAX request.
+In this case, the HTMX library will issue a GET request to the /auth/auth_navbar endpoint upon this section's first load and when the page receives a response with "HX-Trigger: LoginStatusChange" in the header for an HTMX AJAX request.
 The HTMX library will then replace the content inside the `<div>` section with `id="auth_navbar"`.

-The `<div>` section just below the `{# Content #}` is to load the main contents of the page dynamically.
+The `<div>` section just below the `{# Content #}` is there to load the main contents of the page dynamically.
 It also has the same set of HTMX attributes summarized in the table above.
-In this case the HTMX library will issue a get request to `/htmx/content.top` endpoint only upon this section's first load.
+In this case, the HTMX library will issue a GET request to the `/htmx/content.top` endpoint only upon this section's first load.
 The HTMX library will then replace the content inside the `<div>` section with `id="content_section"`.

-To have the HTMX attribute properly interpreted, we need to add a `<script>` tag in the document head, like:
+To have the HTMX attribute properly interpreted, we need to add a `<script>` tag in the document head, like this:

 ```
 <head>